untergeek/tiered-debug/docs/index.rst

 ==========================

-**tiered-debug** is a Python module for tiered debug logging at levels 1-5, with configurable stack levels for accurate function and line number reporting.
-It is designed for projects desiring detailed debugging.
+**tiered-debug** is a Python module for tiered debug logging at levels 1-5, with configurable stack levels for accurate caller reporting and extra metadata for enhanced log context.
+It is designed for projects requiring detailed debugging, such as Elasticsearch workflows.

-The module provides a ``TieredDebug`` class for logging and sample ``debug.py`` module demonstrates how to set up a global ``TieredDebug`` instance for project-wide use, complete with a ``begin_end`` decorator for tracking function call boundaries.
+The module provides a ``TieredDebug`` class for logging, and the ``debug.py`` module offers a global ``TieredDebug`` instance and a ``begin_end`` decorator to log function entry and exit at customizable debug levels.

 .. toctree::
    :maxdepth: 2